twosigma/kubernetes/examples/experimental/persistent-volume-provisioning/README.md

 ### User provisioning requests

 Users request dynamically provisioned storage by including a storage class in their `PersistentVolumeClaim`.
-The annotation `volume.beta.kubernetes.io/storage-class` is used to access this experimental feature.
+The annotation `volume.beta.kubernetes.io/storage-class` is used to access this feature.
 It is required that this value matches the name of a `StorageClass` configured by the administrator.
 In the future, the storage class may remain in an annotation or become a field on the claim itself.

 ```